Auction Dead Darlings XX

 Eli Wewentxu is a Mapuche artist from PLC, Gulumapu – Wallmapu, now known as south-central Chile.
 He trained as a violinist from an early age.
 In sound, he works with improvisation and musical composition with the idea of redefining listening through a narrative close to the territory in resistance to which he belongs.

-FLUSH: a sudden rush of intense emotion is a flourishing collaboration between Espacio Estamos Bien and W139, located in the toilets of W139.
+FLUSH is a flourishing collaboration between Espacio Estamos Bien and W139, located in the toilets of W139.
 FLUSH operates as a flexible form of organizing and creating, enabling various types of collaboration.
 FLUSH aims to foster inter-local relationships, viewing Amsterdam as a hub for facilitating diverse interactions and building connections that bridge distances.
 Joyful, friendly and decentralized connections extend beyond the Amsterdam art scene.

 The Myth of a Life Sentence, أسطورة المؤبدات